robohydra/robohydra/docs/head/tutorial/advanced/index.md

 Chaining
 --------

-If you look at the filenames for the static files we have copied into our `fake-assets` folder (see the DuckDuckGo example in the basic tutorial), you'll notice that they contain a version number.
-Now say that we don't want those version numbers in our filenames (eg. because we want our local files to work even if DuckDuckGo decides to change their version number).
-For these situations, RoboHydra has a simple
-solution: chaining.
-The idea behind chaining is that each request handler can accept an extra parameter, a function that allows the head to call any heads below it.
+If you look at the filename for the usecase teaser image we have copied into our `new-assets` folder (see the RoboHydra front page example in the basic tutorial), you'll notice that it contains a version number (the `v1` bit).
+Now say that we don't want those version numbers in our filenames (eg. because we want our local files to work regardless of the current version on the production front page).
+For these situations, RoboHydra has a simple solution: chaining.
+The idea behind chaining is that each request handler can accept an extra parameter `next`, a function that allows the head to call any heads below it.
 As that function can be called with any request and response objects, you can do interesting things like tweaking the request being processed (eg. change the URL, add or remove headers, etc.) or tweaking the response being returned